5 Tips For Choosing Your General Contractor

 4. Sign a Contract Before Any Work is Completed

-Before you start, make sure there is a detailed contract that covers all costs.
-Including the number of items being installed, approximate start and finish dates and the complete set of drawings that will be used for written specification of your project.
+Before you start any project, make sure you receive a detailed contract that covers all costs including the number of items being installed, approximate start and finish dates, and the complete set of drawings that will be used for written specification of your project.

 Signing a contract with your contractor helps set the expectations for the project.
-From the colors of the walls to the type of sink you want, this document will be a life saver ($$$).
+From the colors of the walls to the type of sink you want, this document will be a lifesaver and can save you a lot of money down the road.
 If there comes a time when there is a slight disagreement or misunderstanding, always refer to the signed contract.
+Just remember, a signed contract means no surprises!

 5. Meet in Person.
-Go for Coffee.
-Get a nice meal.
+Go for coffee or meet for a nice meal.

 While all of those things would be nice, meeting in person is a definite must!
-Meeting with your contractor will help set the tone of the project, establish the professional relationship between you and the contractor, all the while creating an opportunity for discussing the project status.
-From start date to the finish line, it is always wise to meet with your contractor at least once a week to ensure that everyone is happy and being provided with the product satisfaction that meets the $$$ they are spending.
+Meeting with your contractor will help set the tone of the project, establish the professional relationship between you and the contractor, all while creating an opportunity for discussing the project status.
+From the start date to the finish line, it is always wise to meet with your contractor at least once a week to ensure that everyone is happy, things are progressing on schedule, and you are being provided with the product satisfaction that meets the amount of money they are spending.

 I hope these five simple tips help when you are deciding on choosing your general contractor.
 Let me know what you think by sharing, commenting or providing some even greater suggestions!